 And He shall direct your paths.”
 Proverbs 3:5-6

 When I look back at my younger self, I just want to go back to tell myself to slow down, to breathe, and to trust God.
-I thought my single years would go by very slowly, but they fly by.
-High school flew by very quickly, and college is flying by even faster.
-This past year has flown by so fast, that I don’t even know where it went.
+I thought my single years would go by very slowly, but they will fly by, for when marriage does occur, I will look back and see how fast the years flew by.

 I want to utilize the single years I have left for God’s glory.
-I need to prepare myself during this time, make sure my walk with Christ is where it should be, and I should make sure I am being a blessing to other people’s lives so I can be an effective blessing to my future husband’s life.
+I need to prepare myself during this time by making sure my walk with Christ is where it should be, and I should making sure I am being a blessing to other people’s lives so I can be an effective blessing to my future husband’s life.

-I want to thank my freshman English teacher for giving me that book, because that book challenged me and convicted me, and God taught me an ultimate lesson from it.
+As I read this book, God taught me an ultimate lesson from it.
 Singleness is not a curse, but singleness gives you a time of preparation for marriage, so don’t hate it, don’t belittle it, but use it to your advantage.

 Every story has a prologue, a prelude, and the beginning chapters, and the same is with the love story God is writing for you.
 You cannot expect the first chapter to be where everything happens, because a good story takes time, and God is not an irrational God.